 Competitive games have a higher peak of fun than casual games.
 Casual games can never provide the euphoria of winning a match against a top player or beating a boss after a dozen tries.

 As a direct corollary of that, though, competitive games necessarily involve an emotional risk.
 Salt and tilt are an inherent part of them.
-Good design can mitigate these (by making the game feel as fair as possible), but can't completely remove them.
+Good design can mitigate these, but can't completely remove them.

 The other bad thing about replayable competitive games is that you can't really dabble in them, because if you know you don't plan on getting "into" it, you can't appreciate the depth in the way that you have to to fulfill the point of such a game.

 Casual games focus on accessibility and are meant for playing with groups.
 The objective they're aiming for over competitive games is that you don't need to be "into" a casual game to play and enjoy it.
 You can introduce someone to a casual game and have an enjoyable match with them right from the start, even if you're an experienced player.
 The main ways they achieve this include: a ruleset simple enough to be learned while playing, team play or even fully cooperative play (like Codenames: Duet), no player elimination; and, if not fully cooperative, making it hard to tell who's winning until the end and some sort of way to give a weaker player a chance against a stronger player.